Do you wonder,

-5. Working Role
+5. Working role

 For the proper working condition, three phases of the induction motor are better than the single phase of the induction motor.
 The three phases of the induction motor are self-starting.

-6. Size of the Device
+6. Size of the device

 If you compare the same power rating machine, the size of the three-phase machine is smaller than the single-phase machine.

-7. Power Efficiency
+7. Power efficiency

 In terms of power, the three-phase system is more efficient than the single-phase system.

-8. Power Factor
+8. Power factor

-9. Reliability in Fault Condition
+9. Reliability in a fault condition

-From this, it is clear, a three-phase system has good reliability than a single-phase system, in case any failure occurs.
+From this, it is clear, that a three-phase system has good reliability than a single-phase system, in case any failure occurs.

-10. Rectifier System
+10. Rectifier system

 We already have seen how a three-phase system is more reliable.
 The three-phase supply requires less maintenance as compared to a single-phase supply.

 From the above 11 reasons, the three-phase system is better than the single-phase system.
-Thus, a three-phase system is used in the transmission line, and a single-phase system used in the distribution line.
+Thus, a three-phase system is used in the transmission line, and a single-phase system is used in the distribution line.